the twilit and allegorical Slava Tsukerman film,

 So another blade runner was ironically killed by the beautiful blonde, but not before Dr. Hoffman revealed to Margaret that the creature had turned from alien drug fiend to alien orgasm fiend as the orgasm molecules sucked dry from opiate receptors in the brain during sex with Adrian, Jimmy, Owen, Paul and Vincent were very similar to opium molecules, affirming that the alien invader was a new and salacious alien mind as hot for primitive Earth love as the Dale Tate voiced and eagerly lubricious alien criminal mind Gor in the allegorical Nathan Juran film, THE BRAIN FROM PLANET AROUS (1957), a film alluded to often in the STAR WARS Classic Trilogy in another link to Lucas in LIQUID SKY.
 Significantly, Margaret revealed that she had not experienced an orgasm with any of her Ozian sex partners.
 This was an important revelation, not only revealing how loveless and joyless Margaret’s sexual encounters had been, but also revealing why she too had not been psychically drained and killed at the moment of orgasm by the fiendish and vampiric alien sex addict like Adrian, Jimmy, Owen, Paul and Vincent.

 Then the dimunitive flying saucer began to silently rise from her roof, perhaps due to its addicted alien invader being satisfied that the implicitly Lucas and Spielberg linked Paul and Vincent were terminated, completing its Zonebusting mission.
+How fitting that the year of the release of LIQUID SKY was the year that female film artists made clear that they would play a significant role in the dread allegorical Zone Wars with the arrival of the allegorical and implicitly New Hollywood roasting Kathryn Bigelow and Monty Montgomery film, THE LOVELESS (1982), and the allegorical and equally implicitly New Hollywood roasting Amy Heckerling film, FAST TIMES AT RIDGEMONT HIGH (1982).
 Significantly, Margaret was as distraught at the departure of the alien as Desmond was at the departure of her ‘lover’, Gillis, at the end of SUNSET BOULEVARD.
 Rushing from the balcony and into her penthouse apartment, Margaret smashed her face mask to get the baggie of heroin hidden behind it and shot up the last stash of heroin so that the addictive alien invader would stop for one last vampiric feast before it left New York City.
 Then she climbed up onto the penthouse roof like Queen Kong and approached the POV of the alien invader in its UFO for her closeup like a blissfully stoned Desmond.
 Soon the tiny craft bathed Margaret in a blue light from the centre of its flying saucer, a blue light that we had never seen before and that caused the despondent Dorothy to twitch and gyrate in one last and strange St. Vitus-like dance before she slowly faded away like the melting Wicked Witch of the West at the end of THE WIZARD OF OZ.
 Perhaps this meant that Margaret had not been vaporized but shrunk down to size for truly alienated and addicted matrimony, reminding us that Deckard fled L. A. with Rachael in a spinner in the original 1982 release of BLADE RUNNER.

 Curiously, Margaret slowly faded away in front of the ruby dress wearing Katherine fittingly standing on the right of the frame and Sylvia on the left, as the implicit Good Witch and the Wicked Witch had both arrived at the penthouse suite and rushed out on the balcony at the same time to confront Adrian and Margaret in the last implicit affirmation of the film’s Ozian theme, in the end.
 Thus, Katherine and Sylvia watched Margaret fade away like Deckard watched Batty ‘die’ on top of a rainswept roof at the end of BLADE RUNNER.
 Then the flying saucer slowly rose and also faded away like the Wicked Witch of the West, evoking the pigeon released by Batty after he ‘died’ at the end of BLADE RUNNER in the last implicit and prescient nod to that film-which made it fitting that Sir Scott’s younger brother, Tony, soon replied to and exorcised LIQUID SKY in his twilit, haunting and allegorical film, THE HUNGER (1983).
 Thus, while no doubt lost was the implicitly allegorical meaning of the film to many viewers in these #MeToo times, important to remember was it that the sexual assaults implicitly symbolized film art being raped by and then defeating Lucas and Spielberg and their addictive f/x filled film art-and from Kennedy and Marshall, their two chief lieutenants who were partly responsible for the TZ disaster-and that, despite its humourous amateurishness, helped did LIQUID SKY kick off a raucous and rowdy new era of allegorical and Zonebusting Gen X film art that slammed deep into the bodies, hearts, minds and souls of audiences like a glass arrow.